 This film opens with a bloody scene within the confines of a hospital-type facility.
-We move along narrow, dimly lit corridors as part of the action – witnessing first-hand the results of the horrors that have taken place.
+We move along narrow, dimly lit corridors – witnessing first-hand the results of the horrors that have taken place.
 There is blood everywhere.
 Suddenly it’s two years later.
 A young woman wearing a mask is being deposed.
 Her name is Elizabeth Barnes (Tiffany Shepis), a doctor of Biology who’d been a part of The Prometheus Project, an illegal medical research project involved in organ trafficking and stem cell research.
 The project and its leaders had a special interest in studying cell anomalies with potential to regenerate dead tissue.

 As Dr. Barnes tells the story of the secret project that took place years earlier, we are transported back to witness the processes of The Prometheus Project.
 We meet the players, the geniuses who’d dedicated their lives to science for the betterment of mankind.
 Except, as expected, this is the story of science and good intentions turned mad.